-To join the Virginia Living Museum as a volunteer you need to:
+To join the Virginia Living Museum as a volunteer you must:

-- Be at least 15 years old (ages 11 – 14 are eligible for Family Volunteering) Parental permission required for volunteers younger than 18 years of age.
+- Be at least 15 years old to volunteer alone.
+Volunteers aged 11 – 14 are eligible for Family Volunteering.
+Parental permission is required for volunteers under 18.

-- Have an interest in natural history, physical science and/or science in general.
+- Have an interest in conservation and the natural world

-- Must be able to commit to one regularly scheduled shift (usually four hours) per week for a minimum of 3 months.
-Alternate schedules can be arranged if available.
+- Be able to commit to regularly scheduled shifts for a minimum of 3 months.
+Alternate schedules are available for Special Event Volunteers

 - Have reliable transportation to and from the Museum.